 - 126 An entity shall disclose the following for each class of assets: - (a) the amount of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of profit and loss in which those impairment losses are included. - (b) the amount of reversals of impairment losses recognised in profit or loss during the period and the line item(s) of the statement of profit and loss in which those impairment losses are reversed. - (c) the amount of impairment losses on revalued assets recognised in other comprehensive income during the period. - (d) the amount of reversals of impairment losses on revalued assets recognised in other comprehensive income during the period. - 127 A class of assets is a grouping of assets of similar nature and use in an entity's operations. - 128 The information required in paragraph 126 may be presented with other information disclosed for the class of assets.
-For example, this information may be included in a reconciliation of the carrying amount of property, plant and equipment, at the beginning and end of the period, as required by Ind AS 16. - 129 An entity that reports segment information in accordance with Ind AS 108 shall disclose the following for each reportable segment: - (a) the amount of impairment losses recognised in profit or loss and in other comprehensive income during the period. - (b) the amount of reversals of impairment losses recognised in profit or loss and in other comprehensive income during the period. - 130 An entity shall disclose the following for each material impairment loss recognised or reversed during the period for an individual asset, including goodwill, or a cash-generating unit:
+For example, this information may be included in a reconciliation of the carrying amount of property, plant and equipment, at the beginning and end of the period, as required by Ind AS 16. - An entity that reports segment information in accordance with Ind AS 108, shall disclose the following for each reportable segment: - (a) the amount of impairment losses recognised in profit or loss and in other comprehensive income during the period. - (b) the amount of reversals of impairment losses recognised in profit or loss and in other comprehensive income during the period. - 130 An entity shall disclose the following for an individual asset